-Effective May 11th, New York State moved to a "Universal Dose" administration process for all multi-dose COVID-19 vaccine types.
+Effective May 11th, New York State moved to a "Universal Dose" administration process for all multidose COVID-19 vaccine types.
 All doses are now considered universal doses, which means that doses can be used as either a first dose or a second dose, regardless if they were originally shipped to providers as a first dose or a second dose.
 This does NOT eliminate the obligation of the provider to schedule second dose appointments at the time the first dose is administered.

-First, second, and booster doses may also be drawn interchangeably from the same vial.
+First and second doses may also be drawn interchangeably from the same vial.
 With all doses considered a universal dose, please utilize a first in, first out rule to manage inventory.
 This includes storing newly received vaccine in the freezer until it is needed.
-COVID-19 vaccine providers should continue to follow their jurisdiction's (NYC or NYS) vaccine ordering and inventory guidance to request vaccine.
+COVID-19 vaccine providers should continue to follow their jurisdiction's (NYC or NYS) vaccine ordering and inventory guidance to request their weekly vaccine allocations.

-Extra Doses of Moderna:
+Extra Doses of Pfizer-BioNTech and Moderna: